c2c-project/prytaneum-feedback/README.md

         -   ***Special Interaction: Calls the Email Sender micro-service***
         -   HTTP Method: Post
         -   Description: Creates a report and inserts it in the bugs-reports collection
-        -   Permission needed: regular user
+        -   Permission needed: Regular user
         -   Body of request:
             ```
                 {